liu044100/SmileWeather/README.md

 ##### 3. Fully localized the related information for almost all the countries in the world.

-The weather information, timestamp, weekday, timezone, etc, localized all the related information as soon as possible.
+The weather information, timestamp, weekday, timezone, etc, localized all the related information as much as possible.

 ![](https://raw.githubusercontent.com/liu044100/SmileWeather/master/SmileWeather-Example/demo_gif/localization.png)